PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter10/Answers to Exercises/Ex__1_hello_x86.md

 Create your assembly language source file.
 See [Ex__1_hello_x86.asm](src/Ex__1_hello_x86.asm) for an example solution to this exercise.

-Open the **x86 Native Tools Command Prompt for VS 2019** and change to the directory containing your source file.
+Open the **Developer Command Prompt for VS 2022** and change to the directory containing your source file.

 Build the executable with this command:
 ```